-Through research and development the Company has conducted a significant amount of laboratory test work and released a Preliminary Economic Assessment (PEA) on the production of "waste free green" alumina that would be an environmentally friendly alternative to the current production from alumina using bauxite that generates a by-product waste known as "red mud" that has significant disposal issues.
+Through research and development the Company has conducted a significant amount of laboratory test work) on the production of "waste free green" alumina that would be an environmentally friendly alternative to the current production from alumina using bauxite that generates a by-product waste known as "red mud" and has significant disposal issues.
 Hudson's alumina product would not only have zero waste but will also have valuable by-products resulting from the production phase.
-The Company, along with Hudson Greenland, is in the process of producing smelter grade alumina samples at KPM in Kingston, Ontario, which will be used for evaluation purposes by potential end users.
+The Company, has commenced alumina production testwork from the Gronne Bjerg anorthosite at SGS Lakefield in Canada.
+The alumina product is expected to be used for evaluation purposes by potential end users.